ncsa/ncsa_system_documentation/docs/source/getting-started/campuscluster.rst

 .. _get-start-icc:

-Getting Started with the Cammpus Cluster
+Getting Started with the Campus Cluster
 ==========================================

 This guide is intended for users with *no prior experience* with Linux/Command Line Interface (CLI) or cluster computing.